motortalk/FakeLocations/README.md

 ### MKMapView ###

-`#import "MKMapView+HTTPLocations` in your ViewController.
+`#import "MKMapView+FakeLocations` in your ViewController.
 To let the mapview listen for fake locations do a `[self.mapView listenForFakeLocations]`.
 To stop do a `[self.mapView stopListening]`.
 Everything else should behave like you would expect.

 ### CLLocationManager ###

-`#import "CLLocationManager+HTTPLocations` in your ViewController or location managment class.
+`#import "CLLocationManager+FakeLocations` in your ViewController or location managment class.
 To let the location manager listen for fake locations do a `[self.locationManager listenForFakeLocations]`.
 To stop do a `[self.locationManager stopListening]`.
 Everything else should behave like you would expect.
 Right now the location manager will give you delegate calls for errors, heading and location updates.

 ### Injecting locations ###